 The ConceptD series is Acer’s lineup of performance computers for professional users, based on a few critical verticals: a clean design, modern hardware and the performance to match, as well as an excellent quality display with wide-gamut color coverage and preloaded factory-calibration.

-We’ve covered the entire ConceptD line in a previous article, and in this one, we’ll take a closer look at the mid-range ConceptD 5 Pro 15-inch model (code name CN515-71P).
+entire ConceptD line in a previous article, and in this one, we’ll take a closer look at the mid-range ConceptD 5 Pro 15-inch model (code name CN515-71P).
+We’ve also covered the 17-inch variant in a separate review.

 We’ve spent the last two weeks with the ConceptD 5 Pro, and gathered our impressions down below, with the solid traits and the quirks you should be aware of before jumping on one of these.